Nordstrom/bluffalo/README.md

 # Bluffalo

 Bluffalo allows you to do real mocking and stubbing in Swift.

 ## What does it do?

-It generates a subclass of whatever class you want with some extra methods and properties that allow you to stub values and see what was called.
+It generates a fake subclass, from a Swift class or protocol, and allows you to stub and inspect which methods were called on the fake.

 ## Limitations

 - Because this relies on subclassing, this will not work for stubs.
 - Properties cannot be stubbed yet.